WTFAcademy/WTF-zk/Languages/en/05_Modular/readme.md

 # 69 mod 23 = 0
 ```

 The 24-hour clock system we use is also an application of the modulo operation.
 For example, if it is currently 12 o'clock, is it 32 o'clock after 20 hours?
-No, it is actually $32 \mod 24 \equiv 8$ o'clock.
+No, it is $32 \mod 24 \equiv 8$ o'clock.
 Can you calculate what time it will be after 69 hours?

 ![](./img/5-1.png)

 ## 2. Congruence

 Congruence is a relation that is widely used in cryptography.
-In the case of a given modulus $n$, if the results of modulo operation for two integers $a$ and $b$ are equal, we say that they are congruent modulo $n$.
+In the case of a given modulus $n$, if the results of modulo operation for two integers $a$ and $b$ are equal, we say they are congruent modulo $n$.
 It can be written as:

 $$
 a \equiv b \pmod{n}